JdeRobot/VisualCircuit/docs/_pages/documentation.md

   nav: "docs"
 ---

-## Project

-### New Documentation
-To access the new documentation, visit this link.
+## To access the new documentation, visit this link.
 [Visual Circuit 3.x Block Documentation](/VisualCircuit/blockDocs/index.html)

 ### Definition

-    Version: 1.0.
+    Version: 3.0.
     Package: Project Information.
     Design: Graph and circuit design.
     Dependencies: All used dependencies in one level.

-Extension: .vc
+Extension: `.vc3`

 ### Block Instances